 There are quite a few examples of natural combinatorial statements not provable in other than the ones discussed in lecture.
-The references listed below present several of them and provide a guide to the existent literature; I especially recommend the beautiful expository paper by Stephen Simpson and in general the whole collection where that paper appeared.
+The references listed below present several of them and provide a guide to the literature; I especially recommend the beautiful expository paper by Stephen Simpson and in general the whole collection where that paper appeared.
 I will ask you to abstain from looking at the Kanamori-McAloon paper for the time being, since its main result is the content of the last homework set.
 The list is far from exhaustive, however.
 There are many more recent results by Harvey Friedman, the literature on hydras goes much further than suggested (see here, for instance), and there is significant work on phase transitions not discussed in the papers I suggest.

-There are at least two `combinatorial’ methods for showing that a function is not provably recursive.
-One is to use indicators, this technique, due to Paris, requires a bit of model theory, and is the method of the proof you are asked to provide in the homework.
+There are at least two basic `combinatorial’ methods for showing that a function is not provably recursive.
+One is to use indicators.
+This technique, due to Paris, requires a bit of model theory, and is the method of the proof you are asked to provide in the homework.